A Brief Overview of the History of Roxbury

-In 1630, ten years after the Pilgrims established Plymouth, a group of English Puritans, led by John Winthrop, landed slightly further north and founded Massachusetts Bay Colony with headquarters in Boston.
-With coastal Native American populations decimated from disease, brought to them by earlier fishermen, traders, explorers and colonists, the Massachusetts Bay Colony found the coastline largely empty, and quickly founded a group of six towns, among them Boston, Cambridge, and Roxbury.
-For more than 200 years, Roxbury also encompassed West Roxbury and Jamaica Plain.
+In 1630, ten years after the Pilgrims established Plymouth, a group of English Puritans, led by John Winthrop, landed slightly farther north and founded Massachusetts Bay Colony with headquarters in Boston.
+With coastal Native American populations decimated from disease brought to them by earlier fishermen, traders, explorers, and colonists, the Massachusetts Bay Colony found the coastline largely empty and quickly founded a group of six towns, among them Boston, Cambridge, and Roxbury.
+For more than 200 years, Roxbury also included West Roxbury and Jamaica Plain.

 Though the topography and borders of Roxbury have changed, the early layout of the village still forms the framework of the modern-day neighborhood.
 Washington, Dudley, Centre, Roxbury, and Warren streets were all laid out in the first years of the settlement.

-The town center was located at John Eliot Square, where in 1632 the first meetinghouse was built, for both church services and civic affairs.
-Nearby the Eliot Burial Ground was established in 1632 at the corner of Eustis and Washington streets.
-Also hailing from the earliest days are a parting stone placed at the junction of Roxbury and Centre Street pointing the way to Dedham and Providence (south, to the left) and Watertown and Cambridge (north, to the right) and a milestone on Centre St, indicating Boston is three miles away.
+The town center was located around John Eliot Square, where in 1632 the first meetinghouse was built, for both church services and civic affairs.
+Nearby, the Eliot Burial Ground was established in 1632 at the corner of Eustis and Washington Streets.
+Also hailing from the earliest days are a parting stone placed at the junction of Roxbury and Centre Streets pointing the way to Dedham and Providence (south, to the left) and Watertown and Cambridge (north, to the right) and a milestone on Centre St, indicating Boston is three miles away.

 The American Revolution

 Roxbury’s location and high hills made the town strategically important during the Siege of Boston, in 1775-1776.
 After the battles of Lexington and Concord, the colonists chased the British back to Boston and then encircled Boston from Cambridge to Roxbury.
 The British were trapped in Boston for almost a year.
 The colonists constructed Roxbury High Fort in Roxbury Highlands in 1775 to guard the land route to Boston.
 Troops camped on the lawn of the First Church in Eliot Square and throughout Roxbury.
-They cut down trees and tore down buildings to use as firewood General John Thomas, in charge of the troops in Roxbury (the right wing of the patriot army) lived in the (now) Dillaway Thomas House.
+They cut down trees and tore down buildings to use as firewood.
+General John Thomas, in charge of the troops in Roxbury (the right wing of the patriot army), lived in the (now) Dillaway-Thomas House.
 Although no battles were fought in Roxbury, firing back and forth between the British and Americans also disrupted the community.
 Most residents left for safer areas.
 After the American victory, Roxbury’s citizens rebuilt their war-damaged community.
-The present day First Church was rebuilt in 1804 on the site of the town’s original meetinghouse.
+The present day First Church is the fifth church on the site and was rebuilt in 1804 on the site of the town’s original meetinghouse.

 The first generation of the independent United States saw many changes as cities grew and industries developed.
 Those able to afford it sought to live in free-standing, single-family houses away from their jobs in the city.
 Public transportation made this possible.
 With the 1820 horse-drawn bus line across Boston Neck and down Washington Street as well as the 1835 opening of the Boston to Providence, RI railroad, Roxbury’s farmland began to be subdivided for single-family homes.
 Many were built in a style called Greek Revival, symbolizing the republic of ancient Greece, a democracy that the young United States admired.

 For the well-off Roxbury was a fashionable place to live in the early 1800’s.
-Some of the homes of these wealthy residents still stand today—the Edward Everett Hale House on Morley Street, the Alvah Kittredge Mansion on Linwood St. the Spooner Lambert House on Dudley Street, Rockledge on Highland St. and Ionic Hall on Roxbury Street.
+Some of the homes of these wealthy residents still stand today—the Edward Everett Hale House on Morley Street, the Alvah Kittredge Mansion on Linwood St. the Spooner-Lambert House on Bartlett Street, Rockledge on Highland Street, and Ionic Hall on Roxbury Street.
 Oakbend, the last mansion built in Roxbury, (in 1872) now houses the Museum of the National Center of Afro American Artists.